WUJJU/DoubleIndexPQ/README.md

 The double PQ class is further indexable to allow updates of entered items.
 You will want users to be able to enter details about cars that they are considering buying.
 The user should then be able to efficiently retrieve the car with the lowest mileage or lowest price.
-These retrievals should be possible on the set of all enetered cars or on the set of all cars of a specific make and model (e.g., "lowest price Ford Fiesta", "lowest mileage Cadillac Escalade").
+These retrievals should be possible on the set of all entered cars or on the set of all cars of a specific make and model (e.g., "lowest price Ford Fiesta", "lowest mileage Cadillac Escalade").

 ##Specifications:
 1. First you must create a class to store data about cars to buy